jaraco/jaraco.github.io/_posts/2024-04-30-vision-for-scalable-OSS-development.md

  @ cd my-amazing-app
- my-amazing-app main @ git submodule add -q gh://jaraco/tempora my-amazing-app main @ git submodule add -q gh://cherrypy/cherrypy my-amazing-app main @ git commit -a -m "Added tempora and setuptools"
+ my-amazing-app main @ git submodule add -q gh://jaraco/tempora my-amazing-app main @ git submodule add -q gh://cherrypy/cherrypy my-amazing-app main @ git commit -a -m "Added tempora and cherrypy"
 ```

 Incorporating such projects into an enterprise project would be as simple as copying over the code to their essential locations and potentially re-writing the metadata (or possibly honoring it directly).
 Organizations wishing to have a "monorepo" experience could readily do so by composing their source alongside submodules of open source packages.